imandrec/imandrec/README.md

 ### Hi there 👋

 - 🌱 I’m currently learning C++
-- 👯 This is my portfolio: http://imandre.tech/
+- 👯 This is my portfolio: https://imandrec.github.io/
-- 📫 How to reach me: andreccc94@gmail.com